1 Setup your Design System

 Please not that some advanced components cannot currently be read by screen-readers or be used by keyboard navigation:

 At Candu we value developing accessible features and whilst we cannot commit to specific features or release dates, we are committed to helping our customers create UI that meets key accessibility standards.
-The above identified gap will be included as part of our accessibility roadmap.
+The above identified gaps will be included as part of our accessibility roadmap.

 If you have any questions or queries about this please contact our team: [email protected]

 # 3 Add Alt tags to your images & ARIA labels to your videos

 ℹ️ Please note it is best practice to avoid using images of text in accessible designs as it is harder for assistive technologies to read these.
 If you need to use an image please make sure to include the appropriate alt tag.